meilisearch/specifications/README.md

 # Specifications

-This repository provides a template for creating **feature specifications** for MeiliSearch.
+This repository provides a template for creating **feature specifications** for Meilisearch.
 A feature specification is a written description of a feature that serves as a basis for development, design, and inter-team synchronization.

-A **Merged specification** represents a MeiliSearch feature that is implemented or ready to be.
+A **Merged specification** represents a Meilisearch feature that is implemented or ready to be.

 ---